copyrite/LwotcMinimalText/XComGame.md

 * Cannot be used when concealed.

 ## Chain Shot
-Fire a shot with -10 Aim.
-If you hit, you fire another shot with -10 Aim.
+Fire a shot with -10 aim.
+If you hit, you fire another shot with -10 aim.
 * {% COOLDOWN %}
 * Chain Shot can be devastating against non-cover enemies, or when augmented with aim bonuses.